htcfreek/SimpleLapsGui/README.md

 ### Limitations
 - Microsoft Entra ID (Azure AD) is not supported.
-- Changing the time for Microsoft LAPS (legacy) is not supported when searching in multi-domain mode.
+- Changing the expiration time of clients that use Microsoft LAPS (legacy) is not supported when searching in multi-domain mode.

 ## FAQ